Atlanta Couple Therapy presents "Better Together Summit" - July 12th–17th, 2026

 Your partner suddenly guards their phone like it’s Fort Knox.
 They delete texts, angle their screen away from you, or get defensive when you ask who they’re talking to.
 Emotional secrecy creates emotional distance and that distance grows wider every day.

-2. Sharing Personal Details With Someone Else First
+2. haring Personal Details With Someone Else First

 When your partner starts discussing relationship frustrations, personal achievements, or emotional struggles with someone else before you, their emotional priorities have shifted.
 You’re no longer their first call and that’s a red flag.